Gumbel Counterfactual Generation From Language Models: Experiments

 \subsection{Intervention-focused counterfactuals}

 In the previous section, we examine how surgical the different interventions are.
 Accordingly, we focused the evaluation on prompts drawn from Wikipedia, a domain we expect to be largely orthogonal to the specific properties on which the interventions target.
 Here, we examine the complementary question: What do counterfactuals to sentences that \emph{are} related to the focus of the intervention look like?
-We focus on two case studies: MEMIT, which edits for the location of the Louvre, and MiMiC, which employs a steering intervention to push the model in the male $\to$ female direction.
+We focus on MEMIT, which edits for the location of the Louvre.
+We also present a sample of results for the editing of the habitat of Koalas.
+The conclusions are similar in both cases.